storyblok/storyblok-nuxt/lib/README.md

 #### Rendering Rich Text

-You can easily render rich text by using the auto-imported `renderRichText` and a Vue computed property:
+You can easily render rich text by using the auto-imported `renderRichText` and a computed property:

 ```html
 <template>